How to remove ransomware

 Ukranian tax preparation software M.E.Doc was compromised to spread the virus, researchers believe.
 Although M.E.Doc denies any involvement in the ordeal, claiming that they are themselves, victims, the analysis revealed that the backdoor was present in the update system for the six weeks before the attack occurred, making it a well-planned and meticulously executed operation.

-Ukranian cybercrime division confiscated the servers from the company, which revealed that software was not patched since 2013; because of this, the company might be liable for the attack as a whole, as security measures were not adequately undertaken.
-Additionally, the research found that one of the employee's account was compromised, and Russian involvement was detected.
+Ukrainian cybercrime division confiscated the servers from the company, which revealed that software had not been patched since 2013; because of this, the company might be liable for the attack as a whole, as security measures were not adequately undertaken.
+Additionally, the research found that one of the employee's accounts was compromised, and Russian involvement was detected.

 Unlike WannaCry, NotPetya was programmed so that changes made to devices could not be reverted.
 Therefore, security specialists believe that its purpose was not money extortion, but rather fame and devastation caused to multiple organizations around the world.
 Among the victims were WPP, Maersk, DLA Piper, DHL, Rosneft, and many others.
 The operation of firms was disturbed so that some suffered over a $300m loss in revenues (Maersk).